 Carpal tunnel surgery recovery time

-Although the recovery time for carpal tunnel surgery can vary from person-to-person, it generally takes up to a few months to fully recover.
+Although the recovery time for carpal tunnel surgery can vary from person-to-person, it generally takes between three to four months to fully recover and up to a year for hand strength to fully return.

 The recovery process will vary from patient-to-patient.
-The type of surgery you had (open surgery or endoscopic), the severity of your condition, and your overall health are also contributing factors.
+The type of carpal tunnel surgery you had (open surgery or endoscopic surgery), the severity of your condition, and your overall health are also contributing factors.

 Carpal tunnel surgery recovery timeline